iittqq/ink-paradise/README.md

+# Ink Paradise

-# A web application utilizing the MangaDex API, a MAL scraper, React, and MUI to provide a pleasant manga reading experience.
+A web application utilizing the MangaDex API along with React to ensure a pleasant viewing experience and Spring Boot to handle data retrieval and manipulation.